ResourCes

 Here are three ways to determine your annual budget.

 With a lump-sum approach, all ERGs pull from the same pool of money.
-These funds would likely be owned and managed by the overarching DEI team.
+These funds would likely be owned and managed by the overarching belonging team.

 From our research, the per ERG approach is the most commonly used method for determining budget.
 Each group gets the same amount of money to spend on programming over the course of the year.